rdo-infra/rdo-dashboards/README.md

 - feed-dashboard.log will be created and has the full debug output.
 - history.yml is what the dashboard uses as a cache.
 If you're hacking on this and getting unexpected behaviors, nuke that.
-- Check out the [http://smashing.github.io](http://smashing.github.io) for more information.
+- Check out [http://dashing.io/](http://dashing.io/) for more information.

 # for the rdo-dev dashboard: